KittyGiraudel/site/_posts/2013-03-25-compass-extensions.md

 ## Final words

-So guys, how many of these features did you know?
+So people, how many of these features did you know?
 If you have some free time, I highly recommand you to dig into [Compass documentation](http://compass-style.org/reference/compass/).
 You'd be surprised how little you know about the framework in most cases.